 Prickly heat usually clears up within a few days without any particular treatment.
 A cooling cream, antiseptic wash or medication may be an option if symptoms are longer-term or causing serious discomfort.
 Keeping the skin clean and dry may also help to clear …

 What can be done at home to treat prickly heat?

 Sitting in an air-conditioned space for even just a few hours a day and applying a cold compress may provide relief from itchy or prickly feelings.
 Wearing light, breathable clothing and avoiding irritating soaps and moisturizers may also …

 Prickly heat can be prevented by avoiding environments and activities that produce heavy sweating.
 Using sunscreens or moisturizers that are labelled as 'water-based' or 'non-comedogenic' (not pore-blocking) can prevent sweat glands from becoming blocked. …

-What are the symptoms of prickly heat?
+What is the outlook for prickly heat?

-Author: Lauren Donley
+Author: Lauren Donley BSc (Hons)